Sigma Pi: Membership

-Ten obligations of members
+Obligations of members

 Sigma Pi demands its members have a reasonable amount of interest and participation in its affairs.
-Sigma Pi's expectations are summarized by the 10 obligations.
+Sigma Pi's expectations are summarized by its ten obligations.
 All brothers are expected to regard each obligation with utmost seriousness and strive to work towards their fulfillment.
 If properly followed, these obligations help make Sigma Pi chapters run effectively and efficiently as well as making Sigma Pi men outstanding members of their communities and society.